emberjs/guides/source/controllers/index.md

 throughout the lifetime of the application without requiring that the template know anything about those mechanics.

-For example, if the user navigates from `/posts/1` to `/posts/2`, the `PostController` will change its model from `Post.find(1)` to `Post.find(2)`.
+For example, if the user navigates from `/posts/1` to `/posts/2`, the `PostController`'s model will change from `store.findRecord('post', 1)` to `store.findRecord('post', 2)`.
 The template will update its representations of any properties on the model, as well as any computed properties on the controller that depend on the model.

 This makes it easy to test a template in isolation by rendering it